lavanack/laurentvanacker.com/Azure/Azure Virtual Desktop/Azure Image Builder/readme.md

 **Notes:**

-* The first image definition is based on the [armTemplateAVD.json](armTemplateAVD.json) file (as listed in the above screenshot - but first template in the [AzureImageBuilder.ps1](AzureImageBuilder.ps1) script).
+* The first image definition is based on the [armTemplateAVD.json](armTemplateAVD.json) file.
   * Will use the latest Windows 11 Enterprise 22H2 Multi-Session (without Microsoft 365) image from the Azure Marketplace
   * The Azure VM will use the [Standard_D4s_v3](https://learn.microsoft.com/en-us/azure/virtual-machines/dv3-dsv3-series) Azure VM (127GB for the disk space).
   * The OS will be optimized for [Azure Virtual Desktop](https://azure.microsoft.com/en-us/products/virtual-desktop).
 These optimisations come from the [AVD Accelerator](https://github.com/Azure/avdaccelerator) which is maintained by the community/field.
 The Microsoft optimizations scripts are available on [RDS-Templates GitHub](https://github.com/Azure/RDS-Templates/tree/master/CustomImageTemplateScripts).
 This repo will be updated (when time permits) to use these scripts.